buaazhouxingyu/topoana/README.md

 TopoAna: A generic tool for the topology analysis of inclusive Monte-Carlo samples in high energy physics experiments

 Inclusive Monte-Carlo samples are indispensable for signal selection and background suppression in many high energy physics experiments.
 A clear knowledge of the topology of the samples, including the categories of physics processes and the number of processes in each category, is a great help to investigating signals and backgrounds.
 To help analysts get the topology information from the raw data of the samples, we develop a topology analysis program, TopoAna, with C++, ROOT, and LaTeX.
 The program implements the functionalities of component analysis and signal identification by recognizing, categorizing, counting, and tagging events.
 Independent of specific software frameworks, the program is applicable to many experiments.
-At present, it has come into use in three $e^+e^-$ colliding experiments: the BESIII, Belle, and Belle~II experiments.
+At present, it has come into use in three e+e- colliding experiments: the BESIII, Belle, and Belle II experiments.
 The use of the program in other experiments is also prospective.

+An essential description of the program is in the document: share/paper_draft_v1.1.pdf

+A detailed description of the program is in the document: share/user_guide_v3.7.pdf

 1. How to install the program